l-modular representations of p-adic groups SLn(F): maximal simple k-types: Introduction

-For complex representations, the theory of types has been studied for $\mathrm{SL}_n(F)$ in \cite{BuKuI} and \cite{BuKuII} also by Bushnell and Kutzko, for the Levi subgroups of $\mathrm{SL}_n(F)$ in \cite{GoRo} by Goldberg and Roche, for the inner forms of $\mathrm{GL}_n(F)$ in \cite{SeSt1} by S\'echerre and Stevens.
-In 2001, Yu has given a construction in \cite{Yu} of tame cuspidal representations in the language of Bruhat-Tits buildings for connected reductive groups.
-An equivalence of these two constructions while considering tame cuspidal representations of $\mathrm{GL}_n(F)$ has been studied in \cite{Ma} by Mayeux.
-For modulo $\ell$-representations, Vignéras suggested in her book \cite{V1} the method of reduction modulo $\ell$, which gives a description of maximal simple $k$-types of $\mathrm{GL}_n(F)$.
-In \cite{MS} the maximal simple $k$-types of the inner forms of $\mathrm{GL}_n(F)$ were obtained by S\'echerre and M$\acute{\i}$nguez.
-In \cite{Fin} a generalisation of constructions of tame cuspidal $k$-representations of $p$-adic connected reductive groups is given by Fintzen from Yu's constrution.
-It is worth to note that firstly the unicity property of Yu's construction is unknown in the modulo $\ell$ case as well as the complex case, secondly an essentially tame cuspidal representation of $\mathrm{GL}_n(F)$ corresponds, through the local Langlands correspondence, to an essentially tame representation of the Weil group $\mathcal{W}_F$, whose image after restricted to the wild inertia group is contained in a maximal torus.
-The method of Bushnell and Kutzko is the only known method for constructing wildly ramified cuspidal representations.
+The theory of maximal simple types was firstly studied for representations of characteristic zero.
+It has been established in \cite{BuKu} and \cite{BuKuIII} for $\mathrm{GL}_n(F)$, and in \cite{BuKuI}, \cite{BuKuII} and \cite{GoRo} for $\mathrm{SL}_n(F)$ and its Levi subgroups, and in \cite{KS} for $p$-adic classical groups.
+In 2001, a construction of essentially tame cuspidal representations of characteristic zero through Bruhat-Tits buildings for general connected reductive groups is given in \cite{Yu}.
+An equivalence of these two constructions while considering essentially tame cuspidal representations of $\mathrm{GL}_n(F)$ has been studied in \cite{Ma}.
+For $\ell$-modular representations, Vignéras suggested in her book \cite{V1} the method of reduction modulo $\ell$, which gives a description of maximal simple $\ell$-modular types of $\mathrm{GL}_n(F)$.
+In \cite{MS} the maximal simple $\ell$-modular types of the inner forms of $\mathrm{GL}_n(F)$ were constructed.
+In \cite{Fin} a construction of essentially tame cuspidal $\ell$-modular representations of $p$-adic connected reductive groups is given.
+In this article, we establish the theory of maximal simple $k$-types of Levi subgroups $\rM'$ of $\mathrm{SL}_n(F)$, which means we prove the exhaustion property as well as the unicity property.
+It is a generalisation of \cite{BuKuI}, \cite{BuKuII}, \cite{GoRo} and \cite{TA} to the $\ell$-modular setting.

-In this article, we will give a full construction of irreducible cuspidal $k$-representations of $\mathrm{SL}_n(F)$ (Theorem \ref{thm 16}) and its Levi subgroups (Theorem \ref{Ltheorem 5}), and we will establish the unicity property of intertwining implies conjugacy (Section \ref{chapter 01}) in the sense of Bushnell and Kutzko, which is also the first step of the strong unicity property.
-The author follows the method for complex representations of Bushnell and Kutzko for $\mathrm{SL}_n(F)$, Goldberg and Roche for Levi subgroups $\rM'$ of $\mathrm{SL}_n(F)$.
-This construction of maximal simple cuspidal $k$-types of $\rM'$ shows strong relation to those of Levi subgroup $\rM$ of $\mathrm{GL}_n(F)$, which means the possibility to transfer the known results of $\rM$ to $\rM'$ for further needs.
-To introduce the content of this article more precisely, we first recall the difference between cuspidal $k$-representations and supercuspidal $k$-representations.